Idharkuthane Aasaipattai Balakumara

-Idharkuthane Aasaipattai Balakumara, also referred to as iDhaaba, is a 2013 Indian Tamil-language romantic comedy film, written and directed by Gokul.
+Idharkuthane Aasaipattai Balakumara (Note: Refers to two distinct characters, Bala and Kumar.) also referred to as iDhaaba, is a 2013 Indian Tamil-language romantic comedy film, written and directed by Gokul.
 Produced by Leo Visions, the film stars Vijay Sethupathi, Ashwin, Swathi, Nandita, and Pasupathy.
-It was released on 2 October 2013, and became a success.
+It was released on 2 October 2013.
 The film was remade in Kannada as Jackson (2015).

 Plot

-Kumaravel is a lower middle class youth who mainly lives in TASMAC bars.
-His friends and neighbors have nicknamed him "Sumaar Moonji Kumar" alias SMK.
-Kumar stalks Kumudha, the girl living opposite his flat.
-Kumudha's father has sought the help of Annachi, the local boss, to find a solution and teach SMK a lesson.
-On a parallel track, another alcoholic named Balakrishnan is a smart bank salesperson but is always under pressure from his boss Poochandi and possessive girlfriend Renu.
-One night, the life of the principal characters gets entangled, leading to the climax.
+Kumar is a lower middle-class youth who mainly lives in TASMAC bars and is known to drink and smoke a lot.
+His friends and neighbours have nicknamed him "Sumaar Moonji Kumar" alias SMK.
+Kumar stalks Kumudha, a girl living opposite his flat.
+Kumudha's father Shanmugam has sought the help of Annachi, the local boss of a wine shop who is a diabetic patient, to find a solution and teach SMK a lesson.
+On a parallel track, another alcoholic named Bala is a bank salesperson who is always under pressure from his boss whom he nicknamed Poochandi and possessive girlfriend Renu.
+One night, the lives of Bala and Kumar get entangled, when Bala accidentally hits a pregnant lady whilst he was drunk and Bala with the help of his friends and Renu take the pregnant lady to the hospital and learn from the doctors that the only way the doctors can save the lady is if they bring a blood donor who has the same blood type as her.
+They learn that only Kumar and another person called Daniel have that same blood type and search out to find them.